AnnaVitali/heating_process_optimization/index.md

 ## Inverse Model results

-The first image represents the prediction obtained by the Surrogate Model, the second one the prediction of the Inverse Model and the last one the Absolute Error obtained.
+The initial image illustrates the prediction derived from the Surrogate Model, the subsequent image depicts the prediction from the Inverse Model, and the final image shows the absolute error that was obtained.

 <div style="text-align: center;">